 But can you do it?
 Of course you can — with a little preparation.
 Follow the tips below, and you’ll be sure to have a great time as an “on-air personality.”

-2. Never do a radio interview “cold” if you aren’t used to doing them.
+2. Never do a radio or podcast interview “cold” if you aren’t used to doing them.

 4. Practice answering your questions.
 Put your answers on index cards.
 Don’t write complete sentences; use simple words to jog your memory.